MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 Add the `presentImagePickerController(with:from:)` method to the `MGPhotoHelper` class:
 >
     func presentImagePickerController(with sourceType: UIImagePickerControllerSourceType, from viewController: UIViewController) {
+        // 1
         let imagePickerController = UIImagePickerController()
+        // 2
         imagePickerController.sourceType = sourceType
 >
+        // 3
         viewController.present(imagePickerController, animated: true)
     }

+Breaking down the code line-by-line:

+1. We create a new instance of `UIImagePickerController`.
+This object will present a native UI component that will allow the user to take a photo from the camera or choose an existing image from their photo library.
-In the first line, this method creates a `UIImagePickerController`.
-In the second line, we set the `sourceType` of that controller.
-Depending on the `sourceType` the `UIImagePickerController` will activate the camera and display a photo taking overlay - or will show the user's photo library.
-Our `presentImagePickerController(with:from:)` method takes the `sourceType` as an argument and hands it on to the `imagePickerController` - that allows the caller of this method to specify whether the camera or the photo library should be used as an image source.
+1. We set the `sourceType` to determine whether the `UIImagePickerController` will activate the camera and display a photo taking overlay or show the user's photo library.
+The `sourceType` is specified by the argument passed into the function.

-Once the `imagePickerController` is initialized and configured, we present it.
+1. Last, after our `imagePickerController` is initialized and configured, we present the view controller.

-Now we need to call this method when a `UIAlertAction` is selected.
-Currently we aren't performing any code when a user selects one of the two options.
+We'll need to configure our `UIAlertController` to call this method when each corresponding `UIAlertAction` is selected.

 > [action]
 Change the following section within `presentActionSheet(from:)` so that the `presentImagePickerController(with:from:)` method is called:
 >
-    ...
+    // ...
 >
     if UIImagePickerController.isSourceTypeAvailable(.camera) {
         let capturePhotoAction = UIAlertAction(title: "Take Photo", style: .default, handler: { [unowned self] action in